annafatkina/test-task-led/README.md

 ## TcpServer

 is a server associated with a LED.
-It processes and responses to clients requests or prints an error to the command line if the given request can't be processed.
+It handles client's requests.
 After any change (any 'set' request) it reprints LED state to the command line.
+It uses async `boost::asio` operations and multithread request handling.

 To run the server: